×

 Share the article

 A brain tumour is a mass of abnormal cells in the brain.
 It can be benign or malignant.
-A malignant tumour can be a primary one, beginning in the brain, or secondary where cancers spread to the brain from other parts of the body.
-The size, location and rate of growth of a tumour will determine the severity of symptoms and the treatment options.
+A malignant tumor can be primary, originating in the brain, or secondary, where cancers spread to the brain from other parts of the body.
+The size, location, and rate of growth of a tumour will determine the severity of symptoms and the treatment options.

 There are many types of brain tumours.
 The symptoms are common to all and they include:

 A neurological exam is the first step in diagnosis.
-A neurologist will examine your vision, hearing, balance, coordination, reflexes and strength.
-This will help identify the areas that are affected by the tumour.
+A neurologist will examine your vision, hearing, balance, coordination, reflexes, and strength.
+This will help identify the areas affected by the tumor.

 Tissue is removed from the tumour through regular biopsy or a stereotactic biopsy.
-Stereotactic biopsy may be done for tumours in hard to reach or sensitive areas.
-A small hole is drilled in the skull and a thin needle is inserted through it.
+Stereotactic biopsy may be done for tumours in hard-to-reach or sensitive areas.
+A small hole is drilled in the skull, and a thin needle is inserted through it.
 Tissue is removed using the needle.
 The process is guided by CT or MRI scanning.
-The sample is studied to determine if it is cancerous.
+The sample is examined to determine if it contains cancerous cells.

-Molecular diagnostics, sophisticated lab tests, advanced imaging technologies such as high-powered (7-tesla) MRI scan and magnetic resonance elastography (MRE) enable doctors to plan individualized treatments.
+Molecular diagnostics, sophisticated laboratory tests, and advanced imaging technologies, such as high-powered (7-tesla) MRI scans and magnetic resonance elastography (MRE), enable doctors to plan individualized treatments.
 This reduces the need for follow-up surgery.

-Doctors base the treatment on the type, size and location of the tumour.
+Doctors proceed with the treatment based on the type, size, and location of the tumour.
 Treatment options include:

 Surgery

 Surgery is performed to remove the tumour or a part of the tumour if it is easily accessible.
 This will provide relief from symptoms.
-Neuroradiologists, specialists in brain imaging, use advanced surgical navigation and mapping equipment for greater accuracy during complicated surgeries.
+Neuroradiologists, specialists in brain imaging, utilize advanced surgical navigation and mapping equipment to achieve greater accuracy during complex surgeries.

 Advanced surgical procedures include